jclouds/legacy-jclouds/documentation/userguide/compute.markdown

   (nodes))
 {% endhighlight %}

-Here's an example of creating and running a small linux node with the group webserver:
+The above will list all nodes with cloudservers.
+Here's an example of creating and running a small linux node with the group webserver, using ssh and log4j extensions:

 {% highlight clojure %}
-  ; create a compute service using ssh and log4j extensions (def compute
+(def provider "cloudservers")
+(def user "email")
+(def password "password")

+(def my-compute
   (compute-service provider user password :ssh :log4j))

-  (create-node "webserver" compute)
+(create-node "webserver" my-compute)
+{% endhighlight %}

+You'll likely want to run the following when you're done:

+{% highlight clojure %}
+(destroy-nodes-in-group "webserver" my-compute)
 {% endhighlight %}

 ## Tools